awsteiner/o2scl/doc/o2scl/sphinx/yanic.rst

   - {type} <name>

   Get and set methods for class member data are generated.
-For standard C types, the get and set methods pass by value.
-For classes from the interface, the get and set methods pass by reference.
+For standard C types, ``std::string`` objects, and shared pointer objects, the get and set methods pass by value (i.e. they imply a copy).
+For classes from the interface, the get methods return references and the set methods pass by value.

 - Class member function definitions are of the following form.
   The return type and parameter specifications must begin with